couchbase/cbft/DESIGN.md

 bind-addr needs a REAL_IP_ADDR from the very start to be clusterable?

-all nodes tart of on node with "wrong" bindHTTP addr (like 127.0.0.1 or 0.0.0.0), so ideas:
+all nodes start with the node having a "wrong" bindHTTP addr (like 127.0.0.1 or 0.0.0.0), so ideas:

 - fix reliance on bindHTTP
 - allow true node UUID, with "outside" mapping of UUID to contactable http address
 - add command to rename a node's bindHTTP

 best effort queries